 The Norwegian Space Centre and the Norwegian Coastal Administration are also planning a third copy of AISSat-1, named AISSat-3, which will be a purely operational satellite.

-Two larger satellites, Norsat-1 and Norsat-2, are also underway.
-Norsat-1 will carry both a next generation AIS transponder and scientific instruments.
+Two larger satellites, Norsat-1 and Norsat-2, were launched in july 2017.
+Norsat-1 is carrying a next generation AIS transponder as well as scientific instruments.

 These include a solar observatory developed in collaboration with ESA and Switzerland, and a space weather instrument developed by Norwegian researchers.